bgamari/the-thoralf-plugin/README.md

 # the-thoralf-plugin
-This a type-checker plugin to rule all type checker plugins involving type-equality reasoning using smt solvers.
+This a type-checker plugin for type-indicies such as type level natural numbers and type level finite maps.

 ## Setup

 You need

  * Stack
  * Z3 (the smt solver) version 4.5 and above.
    - [The github repo has instructions](https://github.com/Z3Prover/z3)

- * To build simply
+To build simply

 ```bash
 $ git clone git@github.com:Divesh-Otwani/the-thoralf-plugin.git